-Further discussion of the Unit Head’s role in mentoring and counseling the faculty member is provided below.
+Further discussion of the Unit Head’s role in mentoring and counselling the faculty member is provided below.

 In either case, the rationale for the recommendation should be given based on the criteria above.
 Evidence in support of the recommendation should be cited.
 If the contract is being extended, the Unit Head should carefully review the counselling or advice that the Committee is recommending the faculty member be given (i.e., (ii) above) and add their comments or suggestions to ensure that the faculty member receives the best advice the unit can provide.
 Where it might be helpful, excerpts from the Review Committee’s report could be included in the letter to the faculty member.
 If the counselling recommended involves followup on the part of the department, it is the responsibility of the Unit Head to see that this is done.

 Third-Year Reviews are conducted at the unit level and will be tailored by divisional and disciplinary practices.
 As a result, many of the better practices which occur will be specific to a particular division or unit.
 Unit Heads are encouraged to speak with their colleagues about successful approaches to conducting third-year reviews in order to develop their own list of better practices.
 More generally, the following suggestions can be applied:

 - Assign all new faculty a mentor prior to their arrival at the University.

 - Make mentoring of new faculty a regular part of their early years in the division.
 Provide them with a sense of the divisional culture and expectations for performance.

 - Start early in assisting the new faculty member to gather appropriate materials and provide them with clear guidelines about what should be included and how to frame their research and teaching statements.